nagibyro/til/postgres/migration_locks.md

 # Migration Locks
-DB migrations on a heavily used DB is one of the leading causes of outages for my team in th last year.
+DB migrations on a heavily used DB is one of the leading causes of outages for my team in the last year.
 This is usually from a migration acquiring a lock.
-Migration almost always acquire some form of lock on the table they are modifying.
+Migrations almost always acquire some form of lock on the table they are modifying.
 This is important to understand because I didn't have a strong mental model for how these locks can interact with other concurrent transactions.